-What is the place of "punishment" in a process and outcome termed "restorative"?
+Can "punishment" be part of a process and outcome termed "restorative"?
 For the past several years, I've been challenging colleagues to rethink the oppositional contrast they use in comparing retributive and restorative justice (Daly 1998, 1999a, 1999b).
-The source of my critique comes from what I have observed in family or diversionary conferences in Australia; what victims, offenders, and their supporters say; and the many postconference debriefings I've had with coordinators and other researchers.
+The source of my critique comes from what I have observed in family or diversionary conferences in Australia; what victims, offenders, and their supporters say; and the many post-conference debriefings I've had with coordinators and other researchers.

-What does this oppositional contrast look like? (see Appendix, Overhead 1)
+What does this oppositional contrast look like?
+It is said that (see Overhead 1)